pothitos/naxos/manual/README.md

 There is _no_ distinction between handle-classes and implementation-classes, as in _Ilog Solver_.
-This distinction exists in _Ilog Solver_, because it attempts to automatically manage memory resources Ã la Java.
+This distinction exists in _Ilog Solver_, because it attempts to automatically manage memory resources à la Java.
 In every handle-class there exists a reference to an implementation-class instance.
 It is possible that many handle-class instances point to the same implementation-class instance.
 The implementation-class instance is destructed only when all the